RevEngAI/reai-ghidra/README.md

 ## Description

 The RevEng.AI Toolkit allows you to interact with our API from within Ghidra.
-This allows you to upload your currently open binary for analysis, and use it for Binary Code Simularity to help you Reverse Engineer stripped binaries.
+This allows you to upload your currently open binary for analysis, and use it for Binary Code Similarity to help you Reverse Engineer stripped binaries.

 ## Table of Contents